Tuesday, April 30, 2013

 Trail and Cabin Creek loop heads up Big Timber then crosses the creek and climbs up Trail Creek not quite to Timber Creek Pass.
 Then it head west across the top of the Lemhis for a little over a mile before dropping down Cabin Creek back to Big Timber.

 The return to Road #105 from Big Timber is steep and both rides climb well over 3000' total.
-Expect some standard Idaho hike-a-bike, and don't let the relatively short mileages of both loops .
+Expect some standard Idaho hike-a-bike, and don't let the relatively short mileages of both loops lead to thoughts of easy rides.

 Included for reference on the map below is the Snowbank Loop.
 Snowbank and Trail-Cabin Loops share the trail along the divide between them.
 Snowbank Loop is accessed from the Little Lost River Valley, check out the Blog post from last September.